Librarian Antony Ramm looks at a Central Library book of autographs that record the still-unrepeated success of 1966…

 In a way, there isn’t much else to say about this moment of history – other than to recommend that you pay our Local and Family History department a visit and request to see this genuine piece of sporting history for yourself.

-Please contact the department on 0113 37 87078 or via email@example.com to request a viewing of Mayor Walsh’s autograph album.
+Please contact the Central Library on 0113 37 85005 or via firstname.lastname@example.org to request a viewing of Mayor Walsh’s autograph album.
 Note that an appointment may be required, and that you should provide two forms of identification before a viewing will be approved.